KxSystems/javakdb/docs/whitepaper/README.md

 ## API overview

-The API is contained in a [single source file](../../javakdb/src/main/java/kx/c.java) on GitHub.
+The API is contained in a [single source file](https://github.com/KxSystems/javakdb/blob/master/javakdb/src/main/java/com/kx/c.java).
 Inclusion in a development project is, therefore, a straightforward matter of including the file with other source code under the package `kx`, and ensuring it is properly imported and referenced by other classes.
 If